 - Interest in foreign annuities or insurance contracts.

-If you own foreign financial assets, you must consider two different measures of their market value: the value of the asset at the end of the year and the maximum value reached by the asset during the year.
-If you own more than one foreign financial asset, you will need to calculate the total value of all assets at the end of the year, as well as the total of their maximum values during the year.
+If you own foreign financial assets, you must consider two different measures of their market value.
+The asset’s value at the end of the year and the asset’s maximum value during the year.
+If you own more than one foreign financial asset, you will need to calculate all assets’ total value at the end of the year.
+And the total of their maximum values during the year.

 Taxpayers living in the United States

-For domestic entities, Form 8938 is required for foreign financial assets that total $50,000 or more at any point during the tax year.
+Form 8938 is a requirement for domestic entities for foreign financial assets that total $50,000 or more at any point during the tax year.

 Taxpayers living outside the United States